spsforks/QB64-Wiki/ASC-(statement).md

 * The [ASCII](ASCII) replacement code% value can be any [INTEGER](INTEGER) value from 0 to 255.
 * Some [ASCII](ASCII) control characters will not [PRINT](PRINT) a character or may format the [SCREEN](SCREEN). [_PRINTSTRING](_PRINTSTRING) can print them graphically.

 ## Example(s)

-## Example(s)
 Demonstrates how to change existing text characters one letter at a time.

 ```vb